pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 # [The mathematical models](@id models)

-In Kinbiont is possible to simulate and fit the bacterial growth with any Ordinary Differential Equation System.
+In Kinbiont is possible to simulate and fit the bacterial growth with any Ordinary Differential Equations System.
 We can broadly divide the classed of possible mathematical models in the following:

 ```@contents
 Pages = ["index.md"]
 Depth = 2
 ```

+In this section we show some of the harcoded models of Kinbiont.jl but note that you can input any custom model both has analytic functio both as ODE.

 ## NL models for bacterial growth

 In generale NL fitting is preferred to ODE fitting in the following cases:
-1. Since is a lot faster when you have to analyze large dataset
+1. Since is faster when you have to analyze large dataset
 2. When you do not trust initial conditions (e.g., initial inocolum under the detection limit of the instrument).
 ODE fit needs to fix the intial condition of data on the first (or an average of the firts) time point of data and this could lead to errors.

 In this case, we are supposed to know the analytic formula of microbial growth; in particular, we have implemented some models from "Statistical evaluation of mathematical models for microbial growth" and added some piecewise models.
 They are: